od-prog/Wedding-Website-Template/readme.md

 ## Features

-- Fully responsive design
+- Fully responsive
-- Simple HTML and CSS, no JavaScript required
-- Easy to customize using find and replace for main words and links
+- Built using only HTML and CSS
+- Plenty of beautiful entry animations
+- All images are included and can be edited
-- Organized folder structure for assets
+- Simple three pages structure
+- Contains a link to a RSVP form in every page

 ## Usage